 On August 18, 1612, the trials of the “Pendle Witches” began in England.
 22 years later to the day, across the Channel in France, Urbain Grandier was convicted of sorcery and burned alive.
 Apparently the 18th of August is not a good day to be a witch in Europe, at least not back in the 17th century.

 The 12 accused witches of Pendle Hill in Lancashire, England were suspected of having used witchcraft to murder 10 people.
-One of the accused died in prison, and of the 11 who went to trial (2 men and 9 women), 10 were found guilty and hanged.
-Only 1 of the accused was acquitted.
+One of the accused died in prison, and of the 11 who went to trial (two men and nine women), 10 were found guilty and hanged.
+Only one of the accused was acquitted.
 From the early 1400’s through the early 1700’s, close to 500 people were convicted of witchcraft in England, and most of them were hanged (as were the witches in Salem, Massachusetts).

 The trouble with witches in Lancashire stemmed largely from James I, King of England at the time.
 James I was fascinated by witches and witchcraft and wrote a book called Daemonologie (1597).
 In 1612, he feared that witches throughout his realm were conspiring against him, so he ordered the justices of the peace in Lancashire to compile a list of people who did not attend church or who did not support the Church of England, as that area was known to have lingering Catholic sentiments.
 Those who did not go along with the national religion were suspected of witchcraft and eventually charged with murder, even if their supposed victims had long since died.